CodingFlow/rating-service-dotnet/README.md

 - All types for query, command, query response, command response, and their nested types.

 The handler interfaces are derived from a generic interface with types specified for the request and response types that must be handled.
 In practical terms, it gives a convenient way to create the concrete handler class with the right method types by using [Visual Studio's "Implement interface" code generation quick action](https://learn.microsoft.com/en-us/visualstudio/ide/reference/implement-interface?view=visualstudio).

+### Infrastructure Layer

+Contains implementations of repositories that implement the interfaces from the domain layer.
+Repositories provide an abstraction to database-related logic.
+Repositories use [Entity Framework Core](https://learn.microsoft.com/en-us/ef/core/) `DBContext`s to interact with the service's database.

+### Domain Layer

+All business/domain logic resides here following DDD best practices.
+Aggregates, entities, value objects, as well as repository interfaces reside in this layer.
+Repository implementations are not present so only the abstractions are exposed to the application layer.

+### Infrastructure.DesignTime Project

+Contains Entity Framework Core design time support code for the `DBContext`s in the infrastructure layer, such as for generating database migration code and performing migrations.

 # Usage